 One of the common defenses to drug possession charges in Texas is that the officer violated your rights and you were a victim of an unauthorized search and seizure.
 Other defenses include:

-Talk to our criminal defense lawyers at The Law Office of Brett H. Pritchard to determine the most appropriate defense to drug possession charges in your case.
-Call (254) 220-4225 to discuss your options.
+Talk to our criminal defense lawyers at the Law Office of Brett H. Pritchard to determine the most appropriate defense to drug possession charges in your case.
+Contact us online or call us at (254) 781-4222 to discuss your options.